Everything you need to know about the Club Championships.

 In the team competition the first four runners for each club score and the teams are then awarded points according to their position on a sliding scale (1st 25 points, 2nd 22 points, 3rd 20points, 4th 19 points, 5th 18 points....).
 The best 12 results from the 14 races in the series count towards the teams overall score.

-In 2009 our men's team came 3rd and in 2008 our women's team came 3rd so perhaps we can get a podium placing in 2016!
+In 2017 our men's team came 2nd and our women's team came 3rd.
+So, perhaps we can do even better this year!

 In the individual competition finishers are awarded a point for every other Oxon club runner that they beat.
 All 14 races in the series count towards the overall individuals score so the more races completed the more points you will score.